Fast-64/fast64/fast64_internal/f3d/glTF/README.md

 ## Overview

-This extension implements a representation of fast64 material data, which itself is an abstraction of the n64's basic rendering properties, properties in individual microcodes are implemented in seperate extensions:
+This extension implements a representation of the n64's basic rendering properties present in fast64 materials, properties in individual microcodes are implemented in seperate extensions:

 - [F3D](#FAST64_materials_f3d)
   - [F3DLX](#FAST64_materials_f3dlx)